 Premature rupture of membranes (PROM): A premature rupture of membranes causes amniotic fluid to be lost prior to labor beginning.
 Bed rest can keep the remaining amniotic fluid in place.

 Multiple gestation being pregnant with twins, triplets, or more: Each of the conditions above is more common in a multiple gestation.
 Bed rest may be prescribed beginning between 20 and 24 weeks as a preventive measure.

 There are potential negative side effects to bed rest, including loss of muscle tone, joint pain, blood clots, and mood changes, such as anxiety and depression.
 Talk to your doctor about how to avoid these side effects.
 There are countless women who will say bed rest kept their babies safe in the womb.
 And in cases where bed rest doesn't prevent a preterm birth, a mother can be confident in knowing she did all she could.

-In cases of preterm labor where the birth is suspected to take place within one to seven days, corticosteroid injections such as betamethasone or dexamethasone are given to the mother over the course of 48 hours.
+In cases of preterm labor where the birth is suspected to take place within one to seven days, two corticosteroid injections such as betamethasone or dexamethasone are given to the mother 24 hours apart.
 These drugs help the baby’s lungs to develop a compound called surfactant, which helps keep the lungs inflated so that babies can breathe on their own after birth.
 Corticosteroids have also been proven to reduce the risk of bleeding in the brain, intestinal infection, and death.